When using the Find a provider tool to create a shortlist, there are a few things to consider:

 - Are there any social activities going on?

-- If you’ve visited during mealtimes, what is the food like?
+- If you’ve visited during mealtimes, is the food to your taste?
 What’s on the menu?

 Quality